Sikhism and caste: Post-independence

 According to H. S. Bhatti, the Green Revolution had major impacts on the social dynamics of caste in Punjab.
 The scheduled caste Sikhs generally did not support the Punjabi Suba movement, as they feared living under greater Jat domination in the proposed Punjabi-speaking, Sikh-majority state.
 Therefore, they voted for opposition parties, such as the Indian National Congress, rather than the Akali Dal.

 In modern Sikhism, new caste-identifying labels, such as Dalit-Sikh, Ravidassia-Sikh, and Valmiki-Sikh, have arisen to describe Sikhs of low-caste backgrounds.
-In-conjunction, members of the Jat-Sikh, Saini-Sikh, and Ramgarhia-Sikh, also publicly describes themselves as such by highlighting their caste.
-In the 1980s, using the former Ad-Dharmi movement as historical precedence, the separatist Ravidassia movement arose.
-Ravidasi Deras began to proliferate across the state of Punjab, symbolizing an emergeing independent religious identity from the prevailing religions.
+In-conjunction, members of the Jat-Sikh, Saini-Sikh, and Ramgarhia-Sikh, also publicly describes themselves as such by highli In the 1980s, using the former Ad-Dharmi movement as historical precedence, the separatist Ravidassia movement arose.
+Ravidasi Deras began to proliferate across the state of Punjab, symbolizing an emerging independent religious identity from the prevailing religions.